 North Canterbury huts, from Lewis to Harper Pass

-Nothing particularly flash about DOCs provided accommodation in this area, mostly they are either standard issue ex-NZFS huts or in the bivvy/basic class.
+Nothing particularly flash about the huts in this area, mostly they are either standard issue ex-NZFS huts or in the bivvy/basic class.

-There’s a few huts remaining from the 1930s era, the rudimentary Cameron Hut with its bare concrete floor, dirt under the bunks, with an open fireplace, the renovated Hurunui No 3 and Locke Stream huts, both constructed on 1939.
+There’s a few huts remaining from an earlier era, the rudimentary 1955 Cameron Hut with its bare concrete floor, dirt under the bunks, with an open fireplace, the renovated Hurunui No 3 and Locke Stream huts, both constructed in 1939.

 Then there’s the tiny and mostly amenity free Harper Pass Bivvy, a frigid little box for much of the year.